chongyangshi/CovertMark/docs/implement_strategy.rst

 bytes in TCP payloads (:mod:`CovertMark.strategy.entropy_dist` from [1]);
-unusual densely-distributed TCP payload lengths that are either all TLS or all non-TLS (:mod:`CovertMark.strategy.length_clustering`); and a generalised traffic shaping approach training a SDG classifier that does not rely on observing handshakes (:mod:`CovertMark.strategy.sdg`, improving on the machine learning method in [1]).
+unusual densely-distributed TCP payload lengths that are either all TLS or all non-TLS (:mod:`CovertMark.strategy.length_clustering`); and a generalised traffic shaping approach training a SGD classifier that does not rely on observing handshakes (:mod:`CovertMark.strategy.sgd`, improving on the machine learning method in [1]).

 While modules of existing strategies listed above serve as a very good